StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 Interactors are essentially capsules that allow interaction with StereoKit's interaction primitives used by the UI system.
 While StereoKit does provide a number of interactors by default, you can replace StereoKit's defaults, add additional interactors, or generally just customize your interactions!

+- `InteractorActivation Interactor.Activation` — How does this interactor activate elements?
+Does it use the physical position of the interactor, or its activation state?
+This is set at creation time and does not change.
 - `IdHash Interactor.Active` — The id of the interaction element that is currently active, this will be `IdHash.None` if this interactor has nothing active.
 This will always be the same id as `Focused` when not `None`.
 - `Vec3 Interactor.End` — The world space end of the interactor capsule.
 Some interactions can be directional, especially for `Line` type interactors, so if you think of the interactor as an "oriented" capsule, this would be the end which the `Start`/origin points towards.
+- `InteractorEvent Interactor.Events` — What type of interaction events does this interactor fire?
+Interaction elements use this bitflag as a filter to avoid interacting with certain interactors.
+This is set at creation time and does not change.
 - `IdHash Interactor.Focused` — The id of the interaction element that is currently focused, this will be `IdHash.None` if this interactor has nothing focused.
 - `float Interactor.MinDistance` — The distance at which a ray starts being interactive.
 For pointing rays, you may not want them to interact right at their start, or you may want the start to move depending on how outstretched the hand is!
 This allows you to change that start location without affecting the movement caused by the ray, and still capturing occlusion from blocking elements too close to the start.
 By default, this is a large negative value.
 - `Pose Interactor.Motion` — This pose is the source of translation and rotation motion caused by the interactor.
 In most cases it will be the same as your Start with the orientation of your interactor, but in some instance may be something else!
 - `float Interactor.Radius` — The world space radius of the interactor capsule, in meters.
+- `int Interactor.SecondaryDims` — How many axes of secondary motion can this interactor provide?
+Secondary motion is input that comes from somewhere other than the interactor's own movement through space.
+For example, a mouse's scroll wheel is 1 axis, and a controller's analog thumbstick is 2 axes (X/Y).
+This should be 0-3.
+- `InteractorSource Interactor.Source` — The physical source this interactor's input comes from, such as a specific hand, controller, or the mouse.
+Interactors that share a source will deactivate each other when one becomes active, for example the poke, pinch, and aim interactors of a single hand. `InteractorSource.Unique` indicates a source that never groups with other interactors.
+This is set at creation time and does not change.
 - `Vec3 Interactor.Start` — The world space start of the interactor capsule.
 Some interactions can be directional, especially for `Line` type interactors, so if you think of the interactor as an "oriented" capsule, this would be the origin which points towards the capsule `End`.
 - `BtnState Interactor.Tracked` — The tracking state of this interactor.
+- `InteractorType Interactor.Type` — A line, or a point?
+These interactors behave slightly differently with respect to distance checks and directionality.
+See `InteractorType` for more details.
+This is set at creation time and does not change.
-- `static int Interactor.Count` — The number of interactors currently in the system.
-Can be used with `Get`.
+- `static InteractorCollection Interactor.All` — An enumerable collection of all the Interactors currently in the system.
+Use this to inspect or visualize every Interactor, including any custom ones you've added.
+- `static Interactor Interactor.None` — An empty Interactor that represents "no interactor".
+UI building blocks like `UI.ButtonBehavior` and `UI.VolumeAt` report this when nothing is interacting with them, so you can test their result against `Interactor.None`.
-- `static Interactor Interactor.Create(InteractorType shapeType, InteractorEvent events, InteractorActivation activationType, int inputSourceId, float capsuleRadius, int secondaryMotionDimensions)` — Create a new custom Interactor.
+- `static Interactor Interactor.Create(InteractorType shapeType, InteractorEvent events, InteractorActivation activationType, InteractorSource source, float capsuleRadius, int secondaryMotionDimensions)` — Create a new custom Interactor.
   - `shapeType` — A line, or a point?
 These interactors behave slightly differently with respect to distance checks and directionality.
 See `InteractorType` for mor details.
   - `events` — What type of interaction events should this interactor fire?
 Interaction elements use this bitflag as a filter to avoid interacting with certain interactors.
   - `activationType` —
-  - `inputSourceId` — An identifier that uniquely indicates a shared source for inputs.
-This will deactivate other interactors with a shared source if one is already active.
-For example, 3 interactors for poke, pinch, and aim on a hand would all come from a single hand, and if one is actively interacting, then the whole hand source is considered busy.
+  - `source` — The physical source this interactor's input comes from.
+Interactors that share a source will deactivate each other if one is already active.
+For example, the poke, pinch, and aim interactors of a single hand all share that hand's source, so if one is actively interacting the whole hand is considered busy.
+Use `InteractorSource.Unique` for a source that never groups with others, or a custom value at or above `InteractorSource.Max` for your own sources.
   - `capsuleRadius` — The radius of the interactor's capsule, in meters.
   - `secondaryMotionDimensions` — How many axes of secondary motion can this interactor provide?
+Secondary motion is input from a source other than the interactor's own movement, such as a mouse's scroll wheel (1 axis) or a controller's analog thumbstick (2 axes, X/Y).
 This should be 0-3.
   - returns — The Interactor that was just created.
 - `void Interactor.Destroy()` — Interactors, unlike Assets, don't destroy themselves!
 You must explicitly Destroy an Interactor if you're finished with it, otherwise it will continue to interact with StereoKit's interactors.
 This function immediately removes the interactor from the interactor list.
-- `static Interactor Interactor.Get(int index)` — Returns the `Interactor` at the given index.
-Should be used with `Count`.
+- `bool Interactor.Equals(Object b)` — An equality test.
+Two Interactors are equal when they refer to the same interactor instance.
+  - `b` — Another Interactor.
+  - returns — True if equal, false otherwise.
+- `bool Interactor.Equals(Interactor b)` — An equality test.
+Two Interactors are equal when they refer to the same interactor instance.
+  - `b` — Another Interactor.
+  - returns — True if equal, false otherwise.
+- `int Interactor.GetHashCode()` — A hash code based on the interactor's id.
+  - returns — A hash code.
+- `static bool Interactor.IsInteracting(InteractorSource source)` — Is any interactor from the given source currently interacting with an element, that is, actively pressing or focusing it?
+Sources can be combined as a bit-flag to ask about several at once, e.g. `InteractorSource.HandLeft | InteractorSource.HandRight`.
-  - `index` — The index.
+  - `source` — The source, or combination of sources, to check.
+  - returns — True if a matching interactor has an active element.
+- `static bool Interactor.op_Equality(Interactor a, Interactor b)` — An equality test.
+  - `a` — An Interactor.
+  - `b` — An Interactor.
+  - returns — True if equal, false otherwise.
+- `static bool Interactor.op_Inequality(Interactor a, Interactor b)` — An inequality test.
+  - `a` — An Interactor.
-  - returns — An Interactor.
+  - `b` — An Interactor.
+  - returns — True if unequal, false otherwise.
 - `bool Interactor.TryGetFocusBounds(Pose& poseWorld, Bounds& boundsLocal, Vec3& atLocal)` — If this interactor has an element focused, this will output information about the location of that element, as well as the interactor's intersection point with that element.
   - `poseWorld` — The world space Pose of the element's hierarchy space.
 This is typically the Pose of the Window/Handle/Surface the element belongs to.
   - `boundsLocal` — The bounds of the UI element relative to the Pose.
 Note that the `center` should always be accounted for here!